 The goal of the need-based financial aid program is to bring to Bishop’s the most promising students, whoever they are, from a diversity of backgrounds with a myriad of interests.
-A promising student’s struggle to pay tuition should never be in the way of his or her path through this School.
+A promising student’s struggle to pay tuition should never be in the way of their path through this School.

 Donors who support financial aid with gifts of $5,000 or more will be invited to become a member of the Michael W. Teitelman Society.
 The society was named in gratitude to former head of school Michael Teitelman who had the vision that Bishop's magic lies in its people and dedicated himself to growing the School’s need-based Financial Aid Program.